UMS App

 Met users needs in the final design by improving three key areas.

-I imported my design library into figma make to prototype what a search experience would like at any point in the user’s journey.
+I imported my design library into Figma Make to prototype what a search experience would like at any point in the user’s journey.

 Users wanted to see at a glance what venues and stages were associated with UMS.
 So I updated the map page with UMS specific location pins.
+This feature helped reduce friction from 40% - 20%.

 Updated the add shared calendar feature with a loading wheel to provide visual feedback to users while the UI loads a shared calendar.